yoavram/curveball/CONTRIBUTING.md

 - review changes
 - test locally or using continuous integration
+- adding the changes to the change log
 - declaring a new version
 - building and deploying the package to a pacakge index
 - building and deploying the documentation

 A more elaborate scheme can be found [here](https://khmer.readthedocs.org/en/v1.1/release.html).

+#### Adding changes to the change log

+Before delcaring a new verison you should describe the changes made since the last version.
+Call `git log` to see all the commit logs and edit `CHANGELOG.md`.

 #### Declaring a new version